-Specific audit engagements are assigned a QRP as part of the firm's System of Quality Management (SoQM) as required by professional standards.
+Specific audit engagements are assigned a QRP as part of the member firm's System of Quality Management ("SoQM") as required by professional standards or legislation/regulation.
 These partners, who have the necessary experience and technical knowledge, are involved in the most critical aspects of the audit.
-For example, they may advise on matters of firm independence, risks of material financial statement misstatement and a team's responses to those risks, and specific accounting, auditing, and financial reporting and disclosure issues.
+For example, they may advise on matters of firm independence, significant risks and a team's responses to those risks, and specific accounting, auditing, and financial reporting and disclosure issues.